• Skip to primary navigation

 Iced Ginger Tea with Honey

-• 2 glasses of ginger honey iced tea seen from above, with slices of lemon and lime in the background
+Two glasses of ginger honey iced tea, with slices of lemon and lime.

-This is a strong ginger drink: even with all the ice, it makes you warm up inside.
-But the spicy feeling is followed by a sweet and sour taste that leaves you yearning for more.
+This is a strong ginger drink: even with all the ice, it warms you up from the inside.
+The spicy kick is perfectly balanced by the sweet and tangy notes, leaving you craving more with every sip.

 How to make it